guestyorg/websites-docs/README.md

 ## Api End-Points

 ### `GET` /websites
-> information about website configuration, sections and section types
+> Information about website configuration, sections and section types
 the request returns the following json:

 ```json